COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Higher radiation doses are more likely to cause severe side effects, including the potential for lessened immunity.

-Radiation directed toward bones is also more likely to compromise immunity since white blood cell production occurs in bone marrow.
+Radiation directed toward large portions of the bones is also more likely to compromise immunity since white blood cell production occurs in the bone marrow.

 Chemotherapy vs. Radiotherapy: Which Has a Greater Impact on Immunity?

-Like radiation therapy, the goal of chemotherapy is to target and destroy cancer cells.
+Like radiation therapy, chemotherapy aims to target and destroy cancer cells.
 However, there are important differences between the two treatment options.

 Common Infections in People With Cancer